ShobhanKarthick/colored-pacman-search/README.md

 # Colored Pacman Search

 [Arch Linux](https://archlinux.org/) and arch based derivatives such as [Manjaro](https://manjaro.org/), [Garuda Linux](https://garudalinux.org/) use pacman as their package manager.
 The command `pacman -Ss <search-key>` can be used to search for packages from the repositories with a specific search key.
-The output given by the above command is juts simple text with color.
+The output given by the above command is just simple text with color.
 This makes it tougher to read through the lines of the output.
 This colored-pacman-search creates a colored output with a good spacing and colors which enblaes good readiblity

 ## Installation